Methanol: Biosynthesis

 Both Fe- and Cu-dependent enzymes have been characterized.
 Intense but largely fruitless efforts have been undertaken to emulate this reactivity.
 Methanol is more easily oxidized than is the feedstock methane, so the reactions tend not to be selective.
 Some strategies exist to circumvent this problem.
-Examples include Shilov systems and Fe- and Cu containing zeolites.
+Examples include Shilov systems and Fe- and Cu-containing zeolites.
 These systems do not necessarily mimic the mechanisms employed by metalloenzymes, but draw some inspiration from them.
 Active sites can vary substantially from those known in the enzymes.
 For example, a dinuclear active site is proposed in the sMMO enzyme, whereas a mononuclear iron (alpha-oxygen) is proposed in the Fe-zeolite.

 Global emissions of methanol by plants are estimated at between 180 and 250 million tons per year.
 This is between two and three times larger than man-made industrial production of methanol.

+Green methanol

+As of 2023, 0.2% of global methanol production is produced in ways that have relatively low greenhouse gas emissions; this is known as "green" methanol.
+Most green methanol is produced from gasification of biomass.
+Syngas is produced from biomass gasification and further converted into green methanol.

+Another method of producing green methanol involves combining hydrogen, carbon dioxide, and a catalyst under high heat and pressure.
+To be classified as green methanol, the hydrogen must be produced using renewable electricity, and the carbon dioxide must be from carbon capture and storage, direct air capture or biomass of recent origin.
+Some definitions of green methanol specify that the carbon dioxide must be captured during the burning of bioenergy.

 Quality specifications and analysis

 Methanol is available commercially in various purity grades.
 Commercial methanol is generally classified according to ASTM purity grades A and AA.
 Both grade A and grade AA purity are 99.85% methanol by weight.
 Grade "AA" methanol contains trace amounts of ethanol as well.

 Methanol for chemical use normally corresponds to Grade AA.
 In addition to water, typical impurities include acetone and ethanol (which are very difficult to separate by distillation).
 UV-vis spectroscopy is a convenient method for detecting aromatic impurities.
 Water content can be determined by the Karl-Fischer titration.